ENGL 111 College Writing 3 credits

-ENGL 230 Writing from Nature 3 credits
+ENGL 230 Writing and the Environment 3 credits

 This is an intermediate-level essay-writing course focusing on the development of such skills as observing, reflecting, making connections, classifying, and integrating.
 Essay assignments emphasize seeing the natural world from the broader perspective of understanding the interaction of nature with civilization, the symbiotic relationships inherent in nature, and the life cycles of nature.
 Preparation for writing assignments includes field trips and other activities both on and off the Bethany campus.

 This is an intensive course in imaginative writing.
 Students write sketches, short fiction, poems, and dramatic scenes.
 Students use the College’s computer facilities for independent writing, specific course assignments, in-class writing, electronic intra-class communication, small-group conferences, and submission of some assignments.
 (This course is required for students preparing to teach secondary school English.
 Enrollment is limited to 15 students with preference given to juniors and seniors.)

 ENGL 245-246 British Literature I & II 3 credits each

 These courses examine the development of British literature from the beginning through the 20th century.
 First Semester: from Beowulf through Milton.
 Second Semester: from the Restoration to the present.

 ENGL 250 American Literature 3 credits